 • LINK and WIC cardholders

-• Illinois Educators
+• Illinois educators

-Other museums, like the Exploratorium in San Fransico, California, offer free admission to Title 1 K-12 classroom field trips.
+Other museums, like the Exploratorium in San Francisco, California, offer free admission to Title 1 K-12 classroom field trips.
 The Detroit Institute of Arts in Detroit, Michigan, offers free admission to groups of adults 55 and older.
 And the museum will provide free bus transportation if your group has at least 25 from Macomb, Oakland, or Wayne counties.

 It’s always a good idea to check with the museum directly to confirm the availability of these programs and to find out about any restrictions or requirements.